MoltoRubato/JobApplicationTailor/README.md

 # Ryan's AI Job Application Tailor

 A smart web application that helps job seekers create tailored cover letters and CV bullet points using AI.
 Simply upload your resume, paste a job description, and get personalized application materials in seconds.
+I built this as a way to experiment with AI APIs and play around with wrapping them into a real project.

 ## Features